MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 - Target ID: `ionq.simulator`
 - Target Execution Profile: [No Control Flow](xref:microsoft.quantum.target-profiles)

-### Quantum computer
+### IonQ Harmony quantum computer
-The IonQ QPU is a trapped ion quantum computer and is dynamically reconfigurable in software to use up to 11 qubits.
+The IonQ Harmony is a trapped ion quantum computer and is dynamically reconfigurable in software to use up to 11 qubits.
 All qubits are fully connected, meaning you can run a two-qubit gate between any pair.

 - Job type: `Quantum Program`
 - Data Format: `ionq.circuit.v1`